Zeze (song)

 "Zeze" (stylized in all caps) is a song by American rapper Kodak Black featuring American rappers Travis Scott and Offset.
 It was released by Atlantic Records on October 12, 2018.
 Produced by D.A.
 Got That Dope, the song debuted at number two on the US Billboard Hot 100 (behind "Girls Like You" by Maroon 5 featuring Cardi B) and at number one in Canada.

 Background

 On August 18, 2018, Kodak Black was released from prison after having been arrested on multiple charges in January 2018.
-Only three weeks later, he was spotted in a recording studio with rapper Travis Scott.
+Three weeks later, he was spotted in a recording studio with rapper Travis Scott.
 Footage of the artists in the studio dancing to the instrumental of "Zeze" became a viral meme prior to the song's release.

 Remix

 On October 24, 2018, American rappers Tyga and Swae Lee released an unofficial remix called "Shine".

 On November 5, 2018, South Korean rappers Xbf, Freaky, and Woozieboo released a remix track.

 American rapper Joyner Lucas also remixed the song and it was released on November 22, 2018, as a diss track aimed at Tory Lanez.